 The STEM Complex, funded in part from the 2013 State of New Jersey General Obligation Bond, the Higher Education Technology Infrastructure Fund Bond and the Higher Education Facilities Trust Fund Bond, will provide cross-disciplinary spaces that may be used by the School of Engineering, School of Nursing, Health and Exercise Science and the School of Science.
 The STEM Complex will be a multi-phased project and includes the relocation of Holman Hall occupants; the demolition of Holman Hall; the construction of a new STEM Building, the construction of a Chemistry Addition and renovations to the Science Complex.
 Included is the construction of a new state-of-the-art Nursing Simulation Lab in Forcina Hall.
 The Simulation Lab was substantially complete in March 2016.
-The expected completion date for Phase I of the STEM Complex is August 2017 and for Phase II is October 2018.
+The STEM Complex was substantially complete in August 2017.
+STEM Phase II is in construction and should be complete by December 2018.